-You should expect to gain between twenty five and thirty five pounds throughout your pregnancy.
-However, since over half of all women in North America are classified as over weight, what complications could pregnancy weight put on both yours and your baby’s health if you start off overweight to begin with?
+You should expect to gain between twenty-five and thirty-five pounds throughout your pregnancy.
+However, since over half of all women in North America are classified as overweight, what complications could pregnancy weight put on both your and your baby’s health if you start off overweight?

-Chances for problems like high blood pressure or premature births increase dramatically in cases of an over weight pregnancy.
-There’s also an increased risk that your baby will have to be delivered by caesarean section and in some tragic instances, you may miscarry or the baby may be still born.
+Chances for problems like high blood pressure or premature births increase dramatically in cases of an overweight pregnancy.
+There’s also an increased risk that your baby will have to be delivered by cesarean section.
+There is also a greater risk of stillbirth or miscarriage.

 The first and probably most important thing you can do also rests on the assumption that you’re planning to get pregnant.
 Once you have made the decision to try and conceive, it’s time to get in the best possible shape that you can.
 You want to give your potential baby the healthiest environment to grow and develop in.

-Notify your doctor and gynaecologist of your intention to get pregnant so they can do a physical check up to pinpoint any areas of concern now or problems that may arise throughout your pregnancy.
+Notify your doctor and gynecologist of your intention to get pregnant so they can do a physical check-up to pinpoint any areas of concern now or problems that may arise throughout your pregnancy.

 Make exercise a daily habit.
-You may find that as you exercise, your menstrual cycle become irregular and ovulation becomes disrupted.
-If you were irregular before because of your weight gain you may find that exercise helps your periods actually stabilize into a dependable cycle after your body becomes used to the activity.
-If your weight gain hasn’t affected your cycle, you may find with exercise that your periods may be irregular for a short while and once your body begins pumping healthy oxygenated blood through your system your periods will return to their normal cycle.
-For this reason, overweight women may take longer to conceive then their normal weight counterparts.
+You may find that as you exercise, your menstrual cycle becomes irregular and ovulation becomes disrupted.
+If you were irregular before because of your weight gain, you may find that exercise helps your periods actually stabilize into a dependable cycle after your body becomes used to the activity.
+If your weight gain hasn’t affected your cycle, you may find with exercise that your periods may be irregular for a short while.
+Once your body begins pumping healthy oxygenated blood through your system, your periods will return to their normal cycle.
+For this reason, overweight women may take longer to conceive than women in the normal weight range.

 The biggest change you need to make will be in your diet.
-All the exercise in the world won’t help you if you’re feeding unhealthy foods into your body like the processed foods you get from fast food restaurants.
-Also foods high in refined sugars and flour, like pastries and donuts should be avoided.
-It’s okay to indulge every once in a while but remember what the goal is.
+All the exercise in the world won’t help you if you’re feeding unhealthy foods into your body, like the processed foods from fast food restaurants.
+Also, foods high in refined sugars and flour, like pastries and donuts, should be avoided.
+It’s okay to indulge every once in a while, but remember what the goal is.
 A healthy body weight equals a healthy you and a healthy you increases the chance for a healthy baby.

-Before starting any exercise program, if you’re over weight, you must get a thorough check up and cardiovascular exam and these exams must become a regular event throughout your entire pregnancy.
-Being over weight puts you in a dangerous conundrum of wanting to lose weight and be healthy, but not wanting to change your body’s dynamic so much that you cause damage to your baby.
+Before starting any exercise program, if you’re overweight, you must get a thorough checkup and cardiovascular exam.
+These exams must become a regular event throughout your entire pregnancy.
+Being overweight puts you in a dangerous conundrum of wanting to lose weight and be healthy, but not wanting to change your body’s dynamic so much that you cause damage to your baby.

-You want to stay active but you don’t want to over do it.
+You want to stay active but you don’t want to overdo it.
 Because your joints become especially sensitive during pregnancy and you’ll be feeling considerable pressure on your back, high impact anything is out.
-Brisk walking, swimming etc. Comfortable and consistent are keywords to remember.
-If you can, join an exercise class specifically catered to pregnant women, your doctor may be able to recommend one.
+Brisk walking and swimming are good options.
+Comfortable and consistent are keywords to remember.
+If you can, join an exercise class specifically catered to pregnant women; your doctor may be able to recommend one.

-Overweight women are more likely to suffer from depression then women who maintain a healthy weight.
-Throw in the fluctuating pregnancy hormones that wreck havoc on even the healthiest of women and is it any surprise that rates for depression in overweight pregnant women skyrocket?
+Overweight women are more likely to suffer from depression than women who maintain a healthy weight.
+Throw in the fluctuating pregnancy hormones that wreak havoc on even the healthiest of women and is it any surprise that rates for depression in overweight pregnant women go up?
 Because of the baby, your doctor may be reluctant to prescribe antidepressants.
 If you’re already on antidepressants when you’re pregnant, the problem becomes trickier.
-If you stop taking the medication, your depression will probably flare up and your baby will notice.
-When you’re stressed, he’s stressed and that puts him at risk.
+If you stop taking the medication, your depression will probably flare up.
+When you’re stressed, the baby’s stressed and that puts him at risk.
 If you’re already on medication and therapy, your doctor may prescribe more intensive therapy for you and slowly wean you off the antidepressants for the duration of your pregnancy.
-Cutting you off completely may cause more harm to the fetus so the doctor will just prescribe lower and lower doses as the months go by.
+Cutting you off completely may cause more harm to the fetus, depending on the medication, so the doctor will just prescribe lower and lower doses as the months go by.
 An outside support system of friends and family is vital to help through the transition.

-The most important thing to remember is your baby is completely dependant on you.
-You want to do your best to keep him safe and give him the best start in life and that means keeping yourself physically and emotionally healthy, because then your baby will be too.
+The most important thing to remember is that your baby is completely dependent on you.
+You want to do your best to keep him safe and give him the best start in life and that means keeping yourself physically and emotionally healthy.